 By the simple act of turning reality askew, I hope to examine varied notions of perceptions.
 In an installation context, unfallen creates a world gone awry yet stilled in reflections.
 This allows us, for a moment, to perhaps stand outside of our small cyclonic lives and see the big picture of the madness we have created.
 Perhaps it is only in a reflected remembrance – that can be easily shattered by a mere pebble – that one can attain, for a brief moment – paradise!

-Unfallen (boys) 2012: Epson Archival Ink on enhanced matte paper, 30” x 40” (76 x 101cm)
+Unfallen (boys), 30” x 40” (76 x 101cm) 2012

-Unfallen (autumn) 2012: Epson Archival Ink on enhanced matte paper, 30” x 40” (76 x 101cm)
+Unfallen (autumn), 30” x 40” (76 x 101cm) 2012

-(pond) 2018; Epson Archival Ink on enhanced matte paper, 40” x 60” (101 x 152cm)
+Unfallen (pond), 40” x 60” (101 x 152cm) 2018

-Unfallen (Tulum Swirl); 2018 Epson Archival Ink on enhanced matte paper, 45” x 35” (114 x 90cm)
+Unfallen (Tulum Swirl), 45” x 35” (114 x 90cm) 2018

-Unfallen (Istanbul Circle) 2018; Epson Archival Ink on enhanced matte paper, 60” x 25” (152 x 36.5cm)
+Unfallen (Istanbul Circle), 60” x 25” (152 x 36.5cm)

 2018 - unfallen (2), Warren G. Flowers Gallery, Dawson College, Montreal, QC